People often don’t notice just how much they use their shoulders, until they’re acting up.

 When you put your arm up or behind your back, you might notice some stiffness or pain.

-If your shoulder pain is caused by a sudden injury, there could be bruising and swelling.
+If your shoulder pain is caused by a sudden injury, there could also be bruising and swelling.

 You might even feel a tingling or numbness in your shoulder.